 Applicants must complete the Graduate School application first.
 Transcripts from all schools previously attended will be required by the Graduate School.
 Completing this step generates an ID number the applicant then uses to track the application materials and allows the student to register for classes.
-Prospective students should also submit the following to the School of Graduate Studies: A copy of a current CT nursing license, 2 letters of reference (one professional and one academic), a completed essay and an interview.
+Prospective students should also submit the following to the School of Graduate Studies: A copy of a current CT nursing license, 2 letters of reference (one professional and one academic), and a completed essay.
 Letters of reference must be on official letterhead, and recommenders will be sent an email requesting these letters once the candidate fills out the application.
-For questions about the MSN plans of study or to take courses as a non-matriculated student, please contact the Graduate Program Director, Dr. Andrea Adimando (email@example.com; 203-392-7245).
+For questions about the MSN plans of study or to take courses as a non-matriculated student, please contact the Graduate Program Director, Dr. Andrea Adimando (email@example.com).
 For questions about the application process, please contact NursingInfo@southernct.edu.

 Taking MSN Classes as a Non-Matriculated Student

-Interested candidates may take 3 (3 credit) non-clinical courses in the MSN program as a non-matriculated student.
+Interested candidates may take up to 9 credits of non-clinical courses in the MSN program as a non-matriculated student.
 If a prospective student is unsure whether to pursue the MSN or which track to pursue, the student may register online for a core class.
-(Core classes are required for all students in the MSN program who are working toward the degree.)
 It is expected and necessary for each student to complete the full application process to become a matriculated student before the 3 courses have been completed.
 A student is not officially in the MSN program until the student is offered acceptance by the graduate school and matriculated.
-Post-master's degree students are not required to complete the core courses or a special project capstone course, but must show verification of having taken graduate nursing courses in patho-physiology, pharmacology, and advanced health assessment prior to completing the FNP roles courses.
+Post-master's degree students are not required to complete the core courses or a special project capstone course, but must show verification of having taken NP-level graduate nursing courses in Advanced pathophysiology, advanced pharmacology, and advanced health assessment prior to completing the FNP roles courses.
 All FNP roles courses begin in the fall semester and run through the following summer.